lekroll/GISD/README.md

 For details see the [GISD Homepage](https://lekroll.github.io/GISD).

 **Please note:**
-*Currently, we do not advise to use the index Revision 2018 due to a limited comparability with the older revisions that we are investigating.*
+*Currently, we do NOT advise to use the index Revision 2019 due to a limited comparability with the older revisions that we are investigating.*